JenFau/jennyfaulkner-site/src/posts/Dissertation.md

   - philosophy
 layout: post
 ---
+This dissertation was submitted as part of my undergraduate degree in philosophy in 2025, for the University of London.

 ## **Was Radford (1975) right to claim that emotions experienced in response to fictional events or characters are irrational?**